cswyx-nn/Emoji_Match/README.md

 ## Introduction

 This project include two model training sub-project and one model application sub-project.
+All three sub-projects are independent and you can use any of them alone.

+    Yolo_V5_Face_detection  --Model training sub-project
+    Emotion_Classification  --Model training sub-project
+    Emoji_Match             --Model application sub-project

 Both model training sub-project offer the train.py and you can use your own dataset to train your model.